 The purpose of the guide is to provide building owners guidance and education about ways to beautifully landscape property with fire-resistant plants.
 Fire-resistant plants placed in the appropriate areas around homes and businesses, coupled with proper maintenance, can help reduce damage from wildland fires.
 It lists specific plant varieties suitable to this area.
 68 pages.

 Similar to the publication, the two-page Fire-Resistant Landscaping for Chelan/Douglas County Washington brochure discusses landscaping zones around the house and the types of plants to use in each zone and some key maintenance tips for a healthy, beautiful and Firewise landscape.
 It differs in the detail of information on suitable plant varieties.

 The Chelan/Douglas County Master Gardeners, in cooperation with Douglas County Fire District #2, planted a firewise demonstration garden at the fire station in East Wenatchee in 2017.
 The garden is located on Eastmont at 4th Street, East Wenatchee, WA.
 While the Master Gardeners designed and installed the garden, the fire district maintains this garden.

-Signs along the interpretive path through the garden mark the different firewise landscape zones, working from the zone closest to a house outward to the zone furthest from a home.
+Signs along the interpretive path through the garden mark the different firewise landscape zones, working from the zone closest to a house outward to the zone furthest away.
 It includes aesthetic landscape features that add diversity to a yard, and non-flammable mulch.
-A bench, provided by a local Eagle Scout icomplements the landscape.
+A bench, provided by a local Eagle Scout complements the landscape.

 Stop by and enjoy this demonstration garden at the fire station.
 Parking is available off 4th Street in the fire station parking lot.